Health & Wellness

 What is leptospirosis in dogs?

-“Leptospirosis is a disease caused by the infection of a bacteria known as Leptospira,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“Leptospirosis is a disease caused by the infection of a bacteria known as Leptospira,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 “Once a dog is infected, Leptospira enters the blood causing swelling of the blood vessels, veins and arteries and internal bleeding.”

 According to Dr. McCullough, the disease usually spreads through urine from infected animals — typically rodents.
 Large dog breeds or those that herd, hunt or work outdoors are more susceptible to leptospirosis because the disease can live in contaminated water or soil for months.
 It can be spread through contact with infected pets’ bedding or food, too, she adds.